The Hedgehog Street team

 I like hedgehogs because….
 Hedgehogs are special; you can interact with them perhaps more than other wild animal.
 To protect themselves they curl up in a ball rather than flee so if you wait patiently and keep quiet you are rewarded by being able to watch them snuffle round and amble off.
 Seeing a hedgehog in the wild is always a treat and I remember a hedgehog visiting the garden being one of my very first wildlife encounters as a child.

 A bit about me I started working part time at the British Hedgehog Preservation Society (BHPS) in 1999 and gradually took on more and more responsibility until I became Chief Executive.
-A large and important part of our current work, and therefore my job, is Hedgehog Street, working closely with the PTES to try to help hedgehogs in practical ways and funding important research to help us better understand how we can further assist the species.
+A large and important part of our current work, and therefore my job, is Hedgehog Street.
+We work closely with the PTES to try to help hedgehogs in practical ways and funding important research to help us better understand how we can further assist the species.
 As well as Hedgehog Street, the BHPS produces a wide range of information leaflets for the public, vets and schools, most of these are available on our website.
-I am alarmed at the current rate of decline of the hedgehog population and sincerely hope that our work will help slow or halt that decline.
+I am alarmed at the current rate of decline of the hedgehog population.
+I sincerely hope that our work will help slow or halt that decline.

 » Jill Nelson, PTES CEO